Southwest Parks Hiking Adventure

 DAY 2

 After breakfast, we set out early for one of Zion’s most iconic experiences: the Narrows.
-Hiking bottom-up to Big Springs, we’ll wade through the Virgin River, surrounded by towering canyon walls that shift with the light.
+Hiking bottom-up to Big Springs, we’ll wade through the Virgin River, surrounded by towering canyon walls that shift with the light (weather dependent, we will have an alternative hike planned if there is any chance of flash floods).
 A trail lunch keeps us fueled before we step back in time with an afternoon visit to Grafton, one of the best-preserved ghost towns in the West.
 Once a small farming community along the Virgin River, Grafton was abandoned after floods, harsh conditions, and isolation made life unsustainable.
 Today, its restored schoolhouse, pioneer homes, and weathered cemetery offer a fascinating glimpse into 19th-century frontier life.
 We’ll enjoy dinner at Zion Brew Pub, followed by a relaxed stroll along the Pa’rus Trail, where soft desert light and open skies bring the day to a perfect close.

 DAY 3

-Today we'll check out of our Zion hotel and head out for one more Zion hike: Observation Point via the East Mesa Trail.
-This hike rewards us with oneof Zion’s most breathtaking panoramas: an expansive view looking down into the heart of the canyon.
+Today we'll check out of our Zion hotel and head out for one more Zion hike: Canyon Overlook Trail.
+This hike rewards us with one of Zion’s most breathtaking panoramas: an expansive view looking down into the heart of the canyon.
 From there,we take the scenic drive along Highway 9, winding through the historic Zion Tunnel and across open desert landscapes before arriving in Tropic for lunch on your own.
-In the afternoon, we enter Bryce Canyon, where we’ll stretch our legs on the Navajo Loop, descending among the park’s iconic hoodoos.
+In the afternoon, we enter Bryce Canyon, where we’ll stretch our legs and hike Sheep Creek and Swamp Canyon, a quieter corner of Bryce offering sweeping views, colorful rock formations, and fewer crowds.
 A leisurely drive along the rim road offers even more perspectives of this otherworldly landscape before we check into our hotel.
 Dinner awaits at Bryce Canyon Pines, with an optional sunset outing at Sunset Point to close the day in glowing shades of orange and pink.

 DAY 4

-After breakfast and check-out, we’ll take a short drive to the trailhead for Sheep Creek and Swamp Canyon, a quieter corner of Bryce offering sweeping views, colorful rock formations, and fewer crowds.
+After breakfast and check-out, we’ll take a short drive to the trailhead for the Navajo Loop, descending among the park’s iconic hoodoos.
 By midday, we’ll head south to Kanab, Utah, where you’ll have time for lunch on your own in this charming western town known for its film history and red rock scenery.
 From there, we continue to Page, Arizona, and check into our hotel before stretching our legs on the Rimview Trail, a local favorite with panoramic views over Lake Powell and the surrounding desert.
 Dinner is on your own this evening, with plenty of local options to choose from.

 Afternoon Page Hiking Distances: 2 or 4.4 miles, maximum 171 ft elevation gain